-Why you should consider more than Kindle Direct Publishing and going wide in self-publishing
+Why you should consider more than Kindle Direct Publishing and go wide in self-publishing

 I have written before about the pros and cons of Amazon KDP Select but let’s talk about the advantages of going wide in self-publishing.

-For many authors, it is a difficult choice to make, as, on the one hand, Amazon is by far the largest online book retailer, but it demands exclusive rights to ebooks to be able to gain access to Kindle Unlimited and a few promotional tools.
+For many authors, it is a difficult choice to make.
+On the one hand, Amazon is by far the largest online book retailer.
+But it demands exclusive rights to ebooks to be able to gain access to Kindle Unlimited and a few promotional tools.

 These authors understand that having all your eggs in one sales basket is restrictive.
 And if something goes wrong, everything goes wrong.